 The actions of the dean and college RPT advisory committee shall proceed as described in Part III-G, except that the candidate need not be provided copies of the committee's or the dean's recommendations, and the candidate need not be given an opportunity to respond to either recommendation.

 The actions of the vice president and UPTAC shall proceed as described in Part III-H for a tenure decision, except as follows.
 UPTAC reviews all recommendations of tenure accompanying new appointments, regardless of college or of votes by prior levels.
 UPTAC may delegate its responsibilities to a subcommittee formed for purposes of such expedited proceedings, and its reports may be made in abbreviated form.
 The candidate need not be provided copies of either the committee's report or the vice president's recommendation.
-The student representatives need not be provided such copies, but when practical shall be informed of the recommendations of UPTAC and the vice president.
 The vice president may submit the final recommendation to the president immediately (without awaiting notice from any person of an intent to appeal).

 In expedited proceedings neither the candidate nor any other person has a right of appeal of either a favorable or unfavorable recommendation of the vice president.
 The final action of the president shall be taken as provided in Part III-J.